filamentphp/filament/packages/admin/docs/07-appearance.md

 By default, the topbar sticks to the top of the page.

-You may make the topbar scroll out of view instead by [registering the following styles](#including-frontend-assets):
+You may make the topbar scroll out of view instead by adding the following styles to your [theme](#building-theme) or by [registering a new stylesheet](#including-frontend-assets):

 ```css
 .filament-main-topbar {